Maamaankam

-Maamaankam is a 1979 Indian Malayalam-language historical drama film directed and produced by Navodaya Appachan, made under Navodaya Studio.
+Maamaankam is a 1979 Indian Malayalam-language historical drama film directed and produced by Navodaya (a partnership concern).
 It is based on the medieval Mamankam festival held every 12 years at the banks of river Bharathappuzha in Tirunavaya, Southern India.
 Written by N. Govindankutty, the film stars Prem Nazir, Jayan, Jose Prakash and Alummoodan in the lead roles.
 The film has musical score by K. Raghavan.

 Plot

 It is Chanthunni's greatest wish to go to the Mamankam and fight for the sake of his King Valluvakonathiri against the Samoothiri.
 However his uncle and guru wishes him to wait until the next Mamankam.
 And his childhood love Manka is the daughter of the Chief Minister of Samuthiri.
 Aiding Chanthunni is his best friend Moosa, who is also his uncle's disciple.
 Moosa captures Koya, a spy from the Samoothiri's camp, but is promptly tricked and captured by a rescue team led by Suhara, Koya's daughter.
 Suhara falls in love with Moosa while he's a prisoner.
 But her divided loyalties between her lover and her father may spell doom for either one of them.
 And Chanthunni has no intention of obeying his uncle to wait for another 12 years for the next Mamankam.